Israel launches air raids on Gaza Strip

 The Israeli air force launched air raids on the Gaza Strip early on Wednesday after Palestinians in the besieged enclave sent incendiary balloons into southern Israel, Israel’s military and witnesses in Gaza said.

+Gaza: Protests against Israeli far-right march through JerusalemFrom Sheikh Jarrah to Gaza: Journalism under apartheidTrauma and mental health in GazaGaza: The families left behind

-It was not immediately clear if there were casualties as a result of the bombings.
+It was not immediately clear if there were casualties in Gaza as a result of the bombings.

 The air raids mark the first major flare-up between Israel and Gaza since a ceasefire on May 21 ended Israel’s 11-day assault on the territory, which killed 256 Palestinians, including 66 children, according to Gaza authorities.
 Twelve people in Israel were also killed by rockets fired from the enclave.